polterguy/polterguy.github.io/index.md

 Aista Magic Cloud allows you to administer your users easily, by giving you a graphical user interface, allowing you to manage your application's users and roles, using a role based access control (RBAC) component.
-Import users from your existing database, provide access to modules and components according to what roles your users belongs to, and make sure only authorised users have access to private and secured data.
+Import users from your existing system, provide access to modules and components according to what roles your users belongs to, and make sure only authorised users have access to private and secured data.